h4ck3rm1k3/db-docs/ql/index.md

 The `upper.io/db/ql` adapter for the [QL][1] is a wrapper of the `github.com/cznic/ql/ql` driver written by [Jan Mercl][1].

+This adapter supports CRUD but does not currently supports transactions.

+## Known limitations

+* Does not support transactions.

 ## Installation

 Use `go get` to download and install the adapter: